croosen/setup-frontend/readme.md

 # Setup Frontend

-A quick start front-end setup, including:
+A kickstart for setting up a frontend base, including:

-  - A better HTML5Boilerplate
+  ### A better HTML5Boilerplate
-  -- Uses Bower files
+  - Modified to make use of Bower files
-  -- Uses a better jQuery CDN
+  - Changed jQuery CDN to use Google CDN
-  -- Uses Modernizr CDN with fallback
+  - Included Modernizr CDN with local fallback

-  - File structure
-  -- Basic file structure starting point
+  ### Basic file structure
+  - Added directories for Sass and JavaScript

+  ### Bower
-  - Bower
+  - Includes Bower for dependancy management
-  -- jQuery
-  -- jQyery dotdotdot
-  -- Font Awesome
-  -- Bootstrap Sass
-  -- Slick Carousel (my favorite carousel ever)
+  - Bower loads initial: jQuery, jQuery dotdotdot, Font Awesome, Bootstrap Sass and Slick Carousel

-  - Gulpfile
+  ### Gulpfile
-  -- Front-end tools like Autoprefixer and Babel
-  -- Minify, concat etc.
+  - Includes the basic frontend tools like Autoprefixer, Babel, minify, concat, rename etc.

-  - Makefile
+  ### Makefile
-  -- Run make to install the project
+  - Run `make` to install the project

 ### Installation
 Clone the project in a directory and run the Makefile.
 Use `gulp watch` during development.